jonathanthomas83/guitar/content/posts/one-year-later-with-the-fractal-axe-fx-ii-xl-was-it-a-keeper-in-2018/index.md

 I was shocked.
 Genuinely shocked at what I was hearing.
 The Kemper blew the Axe FX III away tone-wise.
 It sounded more real and amp-like to my ears.
 Bear in mind, I wasn’t even watching this video for the Kemper — I expected nothing from it.
 This video turned my head.
 I’d also heard that [the “instant switching” wasn’t as instant as I’d hoped](https://forum.fractalaudio.com/threads/scene-preset-switching-latency.137181/)…maybe Axe FX III wasn’t for me after all!

-# Did I miss the Axe FX?
+## Did I miss the Axe FX?

 At this point, I’d been messing about with plugins for about two months.
 I’d found some [lovely reverb plugins](https://valhalladsp.com/shop/reverb/valhalla-vintage-verb/) and [some great delays](https://www.native-instruments.com/en/products/komplete/effects/replika-xt/).
 The only thing missing was the core tone.
 I quickly realised that maybe I didn’t need to spend as much as £2700+ on the new Fractal unit to get what I wanted.

 It got me thinking about my core tone and amps again, maybe a clean amp with pedals?
-[Nah, been there, done that](__GHOST_URL__/built-my-dream-guitar-rig-part-2-the-dream-rig-2017/).
+[Nah, been there, done that]({{< ref "built-my-dream-guitar-rig-part-2-the-dream-rig-2017" >}}).

-# What next?…Kemper?
+## What next?…Kemper?

-Sounded like an amp to me…worth a punt, read this to see how it worked out… [https://redchairriffs.com/building-my-dream-guitar-rig-2018-kemper-profiler/](__GHOST_URL__/building-my-dream-guitar-rig-2018-kemper-profiler/)
+Sounded like an amp to me…worth a punt, read this to see how it worked out&hellip;[Building my dream guitar rig.
+2018: Kemper Profiler]({{< ref "building-my-dream-guitar-rig-2018-kemper-profiler" >}})